 Progress Update on the Bassac River Bridge Project: 19% Completion Marked

 The ambitious project to construct a bridge across the Bassac River has achieved a significant milestone, with 19% of the work now completed after 11 months of construction.
-The project, which connects Chak Angre Krom and Prek Pra, remains on schedule, with no delays reported, according to a Ministry of Public Works and Transport statement.
+The project, which connects Chak Angre Krom and Prek Pra, remains on schedule, with no delays reported, according to a statement from the Ministry of Public Works and Transport.

 Key achievements to date include substantial progress on the bridge’s foundation and structural elements.
-Approximately 46.66% of the bridge foundation has been completed, encompassing 156 foundation pillars—69 of which have been concreted.
-In addition, 20 footings have been laid, and 12 beams are under construction, with 8 already completed.
+Currently, approximately 46.66% of the bridge foundation has been completed, encompassing 156 foundation pillars—69 of which have been concreted.
+In addition, 20 footings have been laid, and 12 beams are under construction, with eight already completed.
 Furthermore, the overall structure of the bridge has reached 31.5% completion, with 12 bridge pillars fully established and 20 additional pillars under construction.

-Looking ahead, the construction team is actively preparing for the next phase, which involves drilling and laying foundations on the river’s west bank.
+Looking ahead, the construction team is actively preparing for the next phase, which involves drilling and laying foundations on the west bank of the river.

-This vital infrastructure project features a total length of 1,650 meters, including a bridge span of 845.70 meters and road widths of 27 meters on both sides.
+This vital infrastructure project features a total length of 1,650 metres, including a bridge span of 845.70 metres and road widths of 27 metres on both sides.
 Funded by a concessional loan of USD 60.2 million from the Chinese government and additional contributions from the Royal Government of Cambodia, the project is being executed by Shanghai Construction Company with consultancy from Guangzhou Wan’an Company.
-The funding will also facilitate crucial activities, including impact management, mine clearance, addressing unexploded ordnance, and various tax obligations.
+The funding will also facilitate crucial activities, including impact management, mine clearance, and addressing unexploded ordnance, along with various tax obligations.
 (Read more)

 The completion of this bridge is anticipated to significantly enhance connectivity and development in the region, supporting economic growth and improving access for local communities.